Head of School

 With an obvious and contagious passion for providing the best possible educational experience for middle school boys, Dagan takes every opportunity to advance the concepts of listening to – and understanding – middle schools boys in order to motivate them toward success as learners and people.

 Dagan has lectured to students attending Mary Baldwin College’s “Thoughtful Assessment” graduate course, and in the Urban Education Fellow Program at the University of Richmond on the topic of single gender education.
+He was named to Style Weekly’s “40 Under 40” list in 2017.
 In addition to serving as Head of School, Dagan enjoys coaching the Seven Hills basketball Gold Team, playing tennis, and spending time with his wife and two daughters at their Colonial Heights home.

 Faculty and Staff